-Whether you’re looking to entertain yourself, protect your data online, or even start a new career or change your current one, these cyber security courses can help you jump start one of the hottest growing industries.
+Whether you’re looking to entertain yourself, protect your data online, or even start a new career or change your current one, cyber security training online can help you jump start one of the hottest growing industries.
 Become job ready and learning at your own pace from top companies and universities.

 Most courses have a 7-day free trial during which you can cancel at no penalty.
+Previous online cyber security courses are helpful, but not required.
 Some have financial aid is available too!

 1. Introduction to Cybersecurity Tools & Cyber Attacks